-Four economic scenarios have been used to capture the exceptional nature of the current economic environment and to articulate management's view of the range of potential outcome.
-Scenarios produced to calculate ECL are aligned to HSBC's top and emerging risks.
+Four economic scenarios are used to capture the current economic environment and to articulate management's view of the range of potential outcomes.
+Each scenario is updated with new forecasts and estimates each quarter.

 Three of these scenarios are drawn from consensus forecasts and distributional estimates.
 The central scenario is deemed the 'most likely' outcome and usually attracts the largest probability weighting, while the outer scenarios represent the tails of the distribution which are less likely to occur.
 The central scenario is created using the average of a panel of external forecasters.
 Consensus upside and downside scenarios are created with reference to distributions for select markets that capture forecasters views of the entire range of outcomes.
 In the later years of the scenarios, projections revert to long-term consensus trend expectations.
 In the consensus outer scenarios, reversion to trend expectations is done mechanically with reference to historically observed quarterly changes in the values of macroeconomic variables.
 The fourth scenario, Downside 2, is designed to represent management's view of severe downside risks.
 It is a globally consistent narrative-driven scenario that explores more extreme economic outcomes than those captured by the consensus scenarios.
 In this scenario, variables do not, by design, revert to long-term trend expectations.
 They may instead explore alternative states of equilibrium, where economic activity moves permanently away from past trends.